JackOfMostTrades/aws-kms-pkcs11/README.md

 | kms\_key\_id | Y | dbafb7de-106e-4277-97fe-a7f5635516a5 | The KMS key id to use.
 (This plugin does not support any sort of key listing, auto-discovery, or creation of keys.) |
 | aws\_region | N | us-west-2 | The AWS region where the above key resides.
 Uses us-east-1 by default. |

+# Installation

+The easiest way to install the provider is to download the binary artifact from the GitHub releases page on this repository.
+Copy the `.so` to your pkcs11 directory (e.g. `/usr/lib/x86_64-linux-gnu/pkcs11`) and make sure to set it `chmod +x`.
+You should then create a config file as described above.

+# Building from source

+The Makefile in this repo assumes that you have built the AWS SDK with static libraries and installed it to `~/aws-sdk-cpp`.
+If so, then just running `make` should be sufficient.
+Check out the `[circleci config](.circleci/config.yml)` for pointers.